0xb-s/drivers/README.md

-# Async Embedded Rust LED Driver Library for Addressable LEDs
+# Rust LED Driver Crate

-## Overview

-This library is an **asynchronous**, **no_std** embedded Rust library designed to control various types of addressable LED strips.
-It provides non-blocking drivers for popular LED hardware.
+This crate provides drivers for popular addressable LED strips, including **WS2812**, **APA102**, **LPD8806**, and **SK6812**.
+It offers a unified interface to control an arbitrary number of LEDs using the `embedded-hal-async` SPI bus.

 ## Features

-- **Asynchronous Operations:** Non-blocking drivers.
-- **No_std Compatible:** Designed for embedded systems without a standard library.
-- **Multiple Hardware Support:** Drivers for WS2812, APA102, SK6812 RGBW, and LPD8806 LEDs.
+*Multiple LED Protocols*: Supports WS2812, APA102, LPD8806, and SK6812.

+*Async SPI Communication*: Utilizes the `embedded-hal-async` crate for LED data transmission.

- - **Configurable Color Order:** Supports different color orders (RGB, GRB) to match your LED hardware.
+*Customizable Color Ordering*: Supports dynamic color ordering (RGB, GRB).

+*Buffer Management*: Automatically calculates the necessary buffer size for LED data and reset signals.

+*Easy Integration*: Simple API to write RGB/RGBW data to the LED strip.